YetAnotherClown/Luau-Future/README.md

 Futures have no events for you to react to, there is no `andThen` or any other event-like methods or functions for Futures.

-In order to use Futures, you must do something called polling, you can call `isReady` to see if the future has a result ready, and then you can call `output` to receive a result.
+In order to use Futures, you must do something called polling, you can call the `isReady` method to see if the future has a result ready, and then you can call the `output` method to receive a result.
 The future can either be ok or an error, you can use the `ok` and `error` methods respectively to check.
 To get the value `T` or `Error` you can call the `unwrap` method on the result.